Working with C-Style Strings

 In release configurations, this check is disabled for performance reasons, but the noisy failure should be enough for us to catch the problem during the development cycle.

-Copying Strings using strcpy_s()
+Copying using strcpy_s()

 Creating a copy of a C-style string is not as easy as we might expect.
-If we create a copy in the normal way, using the = operator, what we’re actually creating is a copy of the pointer.
+If we create a copy in the normal way, using the = operator, what we’re creating is a copy of the pointer.

 int main(){